Explore the rich history of Northwestern Pritzker School of Law through our interactive timeline.

 2011 ALLM introduced

 The Law School launches the Accelerated Summer LLM (ALLM) program, a 15-week degree program that brings together law graduates from diverse non-U.S. jurisdictions to study at Northwestern Law.
 Specifically designed for graduates of non-U.S. law schools working in their home countries, the ALLM program emphasizes the importance of the role of the lawyer as a strategic advisor in business.
+In 2016, the program was overhauled and renamed the Executive LLM Chicago (ELLMC).

 2012 Daniel B. Rodriguez becomes dean